 2. When you start dating a narcissist, they will sometimes pull back

-Once this initial stage of extreme displays of affection has passed, a narcissist will now pull back and start making you do all the work.
-You might even feel like you have to put in all the work or that you are in some kind of a push-pull relationship which might start to get baffling for you.
+Once this initial stage of extreme displays of affection has passed, a narcissist will pull back and start making you do all the work.
+You might even feel like you have to put in all the work or that you are in some kind of a push-pull relationship, which might start baffling you.

-Kavita says, “Once you agree to their advances and tell them that you love them too, narcissists feel like their task is almost done and they tend to move a few steps back.
+Kavita says, “Once you respond to their advances and tell them that you love them too, narcissists feel like their task is done and they tend to move a few steps back.
 They could possibly vanish for some time, ghost you over text, leaving you feeling lost and distressed.”

 3. They’re often emotionally abusive

 The abuse in narcissistic relationships is usually so subtle that it often doesn’t even strike as abuse to the victim.
-Sometimes they gaslight you for something you were complaining about, showing how they weren’t at fault in the first place and how you were overreacting.
-Sometimes they put you down in front of friends and family or make jokes at your expense.
-As you get used to it, hoping they won’t get worse than that, their abuse only keeps growing.
+Sometimes they gaslight you, convincing you that they weren’t at fault in the first place and that you are overreacting.
+Or they put you down in front of friends and family or make jokes at your expense.
+As you get used to it, hoping they won’t get worse than that, their abuse escalates.